-Much of the reserve land is characterised by uninterrupted Savannah and woodland.
+Much of the reserve land is characterized by uninterrupted Savannah and woodland.
 There are also small zones of riverine forestry and kopjes.
 Some of the reserve land is cultivated especially the portion close to the Greek River that is endangered by conversion.

 The reserve has main tree types including the desert date and red acacia plus Harrisonia abyssinica, bush willows and the red spike-thorns.
 Shrubs at the wildlife reserve encompass the bush butterfly.